 Sometimes the most memorable part of lunch in a place like San Gimignano is simply sitting and soaking in the magical medieval atmosphere around you!

-Visit A Quiet Museum In The Afternoon (Escape The Heat!)
+Visit A Quiet Museum In The Afternoon And Escape The Heat!

-This is exactly when spending that extra 4 euros for the upgraded San Gimignano pass really pays off!
+Do you remember that extra 4 euros we spent when purchasing our tickets to climb Torre Grosso?
+This is where the upgraded San Gimignano pass really pays off!

 After lunch, when the afternoon sun is beating down and the main piazzas are packed with tour groups, it’s the perfect time to duck into some of the quieter, lesser-known museums.